Your Team of Experts

 University of Rochester, 1976

-Dr. Chris Rollins is Vice President and Chief Operating Officer of RSI.
+Dr. Chris Rollins is Vice President and Chief Operating Officer of Research Support Instruments (RSI).
 Dr. Rollins joined RSI in 1992, to collaborate with the Naval Research Laboratory (NRL) on the Clementine lunar spacecraft project.
-Since that time he has been active in several spacecraft programs including TICAS, NRL-HSI, NEMO, RIT, TacSat-4, and JMAPS, and has worked in all phases of spacecraft development, from initial design through launch and operations.
+Since that time he has been active in several spacecraft programs including TICAS, NRL-HSI, NEMO, RIT, TacSat-4, JMAPS, and GOES-R; he has worked in all phases of spacecraft development, from initial design through launch and operations.
 For Clementine, Dr. Rollins performed systems engineering and functioned as a key technical liaison between NRL and LLNL.
 From February 1995 to June 1996, Dr. Rollins participated in the TICAS tactical imager architecture study.
 From June 1996 to March 2002, Dr. Rollins worked on the Navy EarthMap Observer (NEMO) satellite.
 Dr. Rollins authored the baseline hyperspectral payload design for the NEMO RFP, performed systems engineering studies, and conducted performance tests on the NEMO instruments.
 From September 1996 to March 1997, Dr Rollins worked on the NRL-HSI hyperspectral satellite.
 For this activity, he developed the baseline optical design.
 From June, 1997 to October 2003 , Dr. Rollins worked on the Revolutionary Imaging Technology (RIT) program in sparse-aperture space-based imaging.
 For the RIT program he led the development of a 16-channel multicolor camera, and participated in optical analyses and test-bed development.
-From October 2003 to present, Dr. Rollins has been working in the NRL Surrogate Sensor Experiment (SSE) program which evaluates large format (16 Megapixel and larger) imaging arrays for remote sensing applications.
-From February 2005 to July 2007, Dr. Rollins worked for the NRL TMA program and its descendent, TacSat-4, performing system trades and analyses for tactical satellite payloads.
-From August 2005 to present, Dr. Rollins has supported the JMAPS program and is currently the JMAPS Systems Scientist.
+From October 2003 to March 2010, Dr. Rollins worked on the NRL Surrogate Sensor Experiment (SSE) program which evaluated large format (16 Megapixel and larger) imaging arrays for remote sensing applications.
+From January to June 2004, he worked on the AIRIS Wide Area Detector (AWAD) program.
+Under AWAD, Dr. Rollins designed and developed a wide-angle infrared beam expander.
+From February 2005 to July 2007, he worked for the NRL TMA program and its descendent, TacSat-4, performing system trades and analyses for tactical satellite payloads.
+From August 2005 to December, 2011, Dr. Rollins supported the JMAPS program as JMAPS Systems Scientist.
+From June 2006 to present Dr. Rollins supported the GOES-R/ABI flight project as a detector, calibration, and instrument systems engineering expert.
+Dr. Rollins is currently the ABI Flight Project Instrument Systems Engineer.
+He also represents the ABI Flight Project on the GOES-R Calibration Working Group.

 Dr. James N. Caron, Principal Research Scientist,

 Dr. Caron is the supervisor for our NRL On-site employees.
 He received his M.S.
 (1995) and Ph.D.
 (1997) in Physics from the University of Delaware, Newark, DE.
 During graduate study and post-doctorate work, Dr. Caron was the main researcher in the UD Laser Acoustics Lab producing seven years of experience in acoustics, optics, and electronics.
 He researched, designed, constructed, and operated the laser-based ultrasonic systems at UD.
 This includes designing and building photodetectors, servo circuits, filters, and amplifiers suitable for laser ultrasonics, operating and maintaining the Nd:YAG lasers, maintaining the laser ultrasonic system, and determining the course of the research.
 In this time, he invented Gas-coupled Laser Acoustic Detection.
-He has programming experience in Fortran, Turbo Pascal, Visual Basic and V++.
 Since his arrival at RSI, Dr. Caron has been researching a possible alternative to space-borne telescopes for the Naval Research Laboratory in Washington, DC; developing improved processing techniques for digital videos; and developing image-based methods to characterize laser beams.
 To meet the project goals, he has developed a large ensemble of novel image processing techniques, handling tasks such as image registration, spectral signature identification, polarimetric imaging, super-sampling, and most notably blind deconvolution.
 His SeDDaRA blind deconvolution technique has been named Advanced Imaging Magazine's 2004 ``Imaging Solution of the Year''.
+His recent paper in AIP Advances demonstrated for the first time super-resolution imaging for a macroscopic imaging system.